Crossing Numbers of Knots on Closed Surfaces: Discussion and Further Questions

 \subsection{Minimality of alternating projections}

-The Kauffman--Murasugi--Thistlethwaite theorem establishes that a reduced alternating diagram on $S^2$ realizes the minimal crossing number.
-Extending this property to an arbitrary closed surface $F \subset S^3$ requires an additional topological condition to prevent diagrammatic simplification via global ambient isotopies.
+The Kauffman--Murasugi--Thistlethwaite theorem says that a reduced alternating diagram on $S^2$ realizes the minimal crossing number.
+For a closed surface $F \subset S^3$, one should at least require that the diagram be cellular, namely that each component of $F \setminus D$ is a disk \cite{Oz06}.
+This leads to the following question.

-If a regular projection $D$ of a knot $K$ on $F$ is disjoint from a handle of the ambient space, an isotopy across the handle may reduce the number of crossings.
-To obstruct such isotopies, $D$ must form a \textit{cellular embedding}, that is, every connected component of $F \setminus D$ is homeomorphic to an open disk \cite{Oz06}.
-We formulate the extension of the classical minimality theorem as follows.

 \begin{question} Let $F \subset S^3$ be a closed surface.
 If a knot $K$ admits a reduced alternating regular projection $D$ on $F$ such that each region of $F \setminus D$ is a disk, does $D$ realize the surface crossing number, namely $c(D) = c(K;F)$? \end{question}